General Guidelines for when your student should Not Report to School

 Fever

 Children who have a temperature of 100 degrees or greater need to remain home.
 A fever indicates inflammation or infection and when coupled with other symptoms such as a sore throat, nausea or listlessness your child is not well and may be contagious.
-Your student should be fever free without the aid of fever reducing medication for 24 hours before returning to school.
-For example, at bedtime your child has a fever of 101 degrees, but in the morning awakens with a temperature of 97.6, please keep your child home.
+Your student should be fever free without the use of fever reducing medication for 24 hours before returning to school.

 Rash

 Children with undiagnosed rashes are not allowed in school and a doctor should be consulted for a diagnosis.
-A doctor should always see children with fever and a rash.
+Anytime your child has a fever and develops a rash, consult your Pediatrician.

 Runny nose/Cold Symptoms

-A bad cough or cold symptoms can indicate a severe cold, bronchitis, flu or even pneumonia.
+A mild cold and runny nose is not a reason to stay home.
+However, a bad cough with cold symptoms can indicate an upper respiratory infection, bronchitis or Covid 19.
 If your child has a harsh or persistent cough, difficulty breathing or complaining of discomfort in the chest or throat, please check with your pediatrician right away.
-However, a mild cold should not be a reason to miss school.

-Should your child have symptoms of illness not mentioned here which may or may not be contagious, feel free to call the school nurse to assist you in determining if you should send your child to school.
-A sick child cannot learn effectively and is unable to participate in classes in a meaningful way.
-Keeping a sick child home prevents the spread of illness in the school community and allows the child the opportunity to rest and recover.
+You know your child best.
+Should your child have symptoms of illness not mentioned here, which may or may not be contagious, feel free to call the school nurse to assist you in determining if your child should stay home.
+A sick child cannot learn effectively and is unable to participate in class in a meaningful way.
+Additionally, keeping a sick child home prevents the spread of illness in the school community and allows your child the opportunity to rest and recover.